Sam-Giannakoulias/RML_ThioClass/Demo/README.md

-# Demo: How to Run SRS2020ddG Predictor
+# Demo: How to Generate the Complex for Classification

 ## Preperation of the System
 The following demo assumes that the following operations are done in the conda environment gila.